alainbryden/bitburner-scripts/README.md

 Scripts can mostly be run on their own, but are primarily designed to be orchestrated by `daemon.js`.
 If you `run daemon.js` from the terminal, it will start several other scripts.

+Note that a new "master orchestrator" script named `autopilot.js` is also in the works.
+On top of running `daemon.js` and its suite of scripts, it will monitor your progress throughout the game and take special actions when it can.
+I don't want to spoil too much for those new to the game, but it's worth mentioning that `SF4` is not required, but is highly-recommended to get the full benefit of this script.

 ## Manually run scripts

 Some scripts are meant to be manually run as needed, or at least are not yet fully automated.
 Note that daemon will run many instances of scripts with default arguments.
 If you wish to run them with special arguments, you must either kill the daemon's version or simply run with your desired arguments before starting daemon.js.
 Daemon.js will only start scripts that are not already running (regardless of the arguments of the currently running instance.)